-Plaintiffs then filed their initial complaint on June 30, 2020 as Case No. A-20-817363-B (Dept. 13).
-The Complaint includes nine (9) claims for relief asserted by Terry, including the following:
+Plaintiffs, Shane Terry ("Terry"), together with Dotan Y. Melech, the Court-appointed receiver (the "Receiver") for CWNevada, LLC ("CWNevada") and Phillip D. Ivey ("Ivey", collectively, Terry, the Receiver, and Ivey are referred to as "Plaintiffs") filed their initial Complaint on June 30, 2020, as Case No. A-20-817363-B. The initial Complaint included nine (9) claims for relief asserted by Terry, including the following:

-- The First Claim for Relief (all Plaintiffs) against all Defendants for Declaratory Relief that (i) the Terry Purchase Agreement is null and void resulting from a fraud in the inducement and for a complete failure of consideration, (ii) the Terry Interest was never transferred to BCP 7 or any other entity, (iii) Plaintiff Terry is the sole and only owner of the Terry Interest; - The Fourth Claim for Relief (Terry only) for Rescission of the Terry Purchase Agreement for Fraud in the Inducement and/or Failure of Consideration against Defendants BCP 7 and Padgett only; - The Fifth Claim for Relief (Terry only) in the alternative for Breach of Contract against Defendants BCP 7 and Padgett only; - The Sixth Claim for Relief (Terry only) in the alternative for Breach of the Covenant of Good Faith and Fair Dealing against Defendants BCP 7 and Padgett only; - The Ninth Claim for Relief (all Plaintiffs) for Unjust Enrichment against Defendants NuVeda, Bady, Mohajer and Kennedy; - The Tenth Claim for Relief (all Plaintiffs) for an accounting against Defendants

-NuVeda, Bady, Mohajer and Kennedy;
+- The First Claim for Relief (by all Plaintiffs) against all Defendants for Declaratory Relief included requested relief specific to Terry that (i) the Terry Purchase Agreement is null and void resulting from a fraud in the inducement and for a complete failure of consideration, (ii) the Terry Interest was never transferred to BCP 7 or any other entity, and (iii) Terry is the sole and only owner of the Terry Interest; - The Fourth Claim for Relief (by Terry only) for Rescission of the Terry Purchase Agreement for Fraud in the Inducement and/or Failure of Consideration against Defendants BCP 7 and Padgett only; - The Fifth Claim for Relief (by Terry only) in the alternative for Breach of Contract against Defendants BCP 7 and Padgett only; - The Sixth Claim for Relief (by Terry only) in the alternative for Breach of the Covenant of Good Faith and Fair Dealing against Defendants BCP 7 and Padgett only; - The Ninth Claim for Relief (by all Plaintiffs) for Unjust Enrichment against Defendants NuVeda, Bady, Mohajer and Kennedy, specifically as to Terry, the claim for unjust enrichment relates to the transfer of the Terry Interest to Bady and Mohajer without Terry's knowledge or consent; - The Tenth Claim for Relief (by all Plaintiffs) for an accounting against Defendants NuVeda, Bady, Mohajer and Kennedy; - The Eleventh Claim for Relief (by all Plaintiffs) for Violation of NRS 225.084 against Defendants NuVeda, Bady, Mohajer and Kennedy;

-- The Eleventh Claim for Relief (all Plaintiffs) for Violation of NRS 225.084 against Defendants NuVeda, Bady, Mohajer and Kennedy; - The Thirteenth Claim for Relief (all Plaintiffs) for Injunctive Relief against all Defendants; and - The Fourteenth Claim for Relief (all Plaintiffs) for the Appointment of a Receiver against all Defendants.
+- The Thirteenth Claim for Relief (all Plaintiffs) for Injunctive Relief against all Defendants; and - The Fourteenth Claim for Relief (by all Plaintiffs) for the Appointment of a Receiver against all Defendants.